 In the end, the question of how long your eBook should be—whether by word count or page count—isn’t really about finding the “perfect length,” but rather about deciding how much value you want to deliver (or can deliver) through the eBook.

 You’ll know your eBook is done once you’ve checked all of the boxes for your primary goals—and feel confident you’re providing something of substance to readers.
+Just be sure this game plan ladders up to accomplishing your greater blogging goals, too.

 Choosing the right file format to deliver your eBook in, is a bit of a technical decision, but a pretty simple one at that.